- Peptic ulcers are sores that develop in the lining of the stomach, lower esophagus, or small intestine.

 - stomach cancer

 The most common symptom of a peptic ulcer is burning abdominal pain that extends from the navel to the chest, which can range from mild to severe.
 In some cases, the pain may wake you up at night.
-Small peptic ulcers may not produce any symptoms.
+Small peptic ulcers may not produce any symptoms in the early phases.

 Other common signs of a peptic ulcer include: